RyanCCollins/techrapport.github.io/README.md

-Tech Rapport Consulting
+## Tech Rapport Consulting
+#### Front End Website built for consulting agency.

 ## Getting Started
-This site uses Jekyll.

-### Installing
-N/A
+A responsive website for the Tech Rapport Consulting Agency using best practices.
+The site is built with Bootstrap, HTML5, CSS3, Javascript, jQuery, the Liquid templating language, Ruby Gems and more.

 ## Deployment
 Deployed to Github Pages